-The algal counts recorded in Mhlabatshane Dam demonstrate an improvement when the results recorded in the 2020 are compared to 2019 results (Figure 11.13).
+The algal counts recorded in Mhlabatshane Dam demonstrate an improvement when the results recorded in the 2021 are compared to 2020 results (Figure 11.13).
 The recorded elevated nutrients confirm the catchment related contamination that is transported to the dam by rainfall related runoff.
-The catchment is relatively small, steep and supports numerous small-scale farming and animal grazing, with significant erosion challenges.
+The catchment is relatively small, steep and supports small-scale farming and animal grazing, with significant erosion challenges.
+The erosion challenges are reflected by the elevated turbidity results.